Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/InputSystem/Experimental/Reactive/Concept.md

 sum/reduce

 Rebinding means modifying sources which are leaf streams.
 Bindings to be rebound may exist anywhere in the dependency graph.
+Can we extract existing bound controls from graph and allow recreating or alter existing bindings based on this?
+Basically it would be cleanest to unsubscribe from existing and reinstantiate that binding with another parameterization.
+E.g. extract a list of BindableInput instances (this is where a name makes sense) and get a list of the typed parts.

 Reducing code bloat

 Code bloat may be reduced by relying on code generation based off attributes.
 E.g.

+Best way to deal with phases?
+- Option 1: Not at all, tie it into a phase event type when needed, e.g. Touch.phase

 ```cs
 [InputOperation(name = "Pressed")]